fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 The `stdlib_bitsets` module implements bitset types.
 A bitset is a compact representation of a sequence of `bits` binary values.
 It can equivalently be considered as a sequence of logical values or as a subset of the integers 0 ... `bits-1`.
+For example, the value `1110` can be considered as defining the subset of integers [1, 2, 3].
 The bits are indexed from 0 to `bits(bitset)-1`.
 A bitset is used when space savings are critical in applications that require a large number of closely related logical values.
 It may also improve performance by reducing memory traffic.
 To implement bitsets the module defines three bitset types, multiple constants, a character string